Jessicavazm/JessicaVaz_T2A1-B/README.md

 Huang, S. (2020).
 What is Big O Notation Explained: Space and Time Complexity. [online] freeCodeCamp.org.
 Available at: https://www.freecodecamp.org/news/big-o-notation-why-it-matters-and-why-it-doesnt-1674cfa8a23c/.

+Peng, Y. (2023).
+Time Complexity: Everything You Need to Know! - Ying Peng - Medium. [online] Medium.
+Available at: https://medium.com/@yingpeng0221/time-complexity-everything-you-need-to-know-712254c178e4 [Accessed 29 Aug.
+2024].

+‌

-# Q1
+## Q1

 ### Bubble Sort - O(n^2)

-Bumble sort is a type of Sorting Algorithm, it compares each element with each other element, swapping them if needed to achieve an organised order.
+Bubble Sort is a type of sorting algorithm.
+It compares each element with each other element, swapping them if needed to achieve an organised order.
 This process involves comparing adjacent elements and swapping them to ensure the larger elements "bubble up" to their correct positions, hence the name "Bubble Sort."

 Bubble Sort uses nested loops: an outer loop and an inner loop.
 Both loops have linear complexity, and when combined, this results in a quadratic complexity, represented as O(n²).

 Outer Loop: The outer loop runs through the list or array multiple times until the entire list is sorted.
 If the array has `n` elements, this loop typically runs `n-1` times.

-Inner Loop: The inner loop compares adjacent elements within the list.
-If the current element is greater than the next element, they get swapped, if the current element is smaller, nothing gets done and the loop continues.
-As the sorting progresses, larger elements gradually move towards their correct positions, and the number of iterations needed decreases.
+Inner Loop: The inner loop compares adjacent elements.
+If the current element is greater than the next element, they are swapped; otherwise, if the current element is smaller, no action is taken and the loop continues.
+As the sorting progresses, larger elements gradually move to their correct positions, and the number of required iterations decreases.

 Bubble Sort algorithm is represented by O(n^2) Quadratic complexity in Big O notation.
 Big O notations always consider the worst case scenario.
 However, complexity notations can change depending if algorithm complexity increases or decreases.
-Bubble sort best case scenario occurs when array is sorted already and swapped flag is used, this will improve complexity from O(n^2) to O(n) - Linear complexity due to the outer loop running only once.
+Bubble sort best case scenario occurs when array is sorted already and swap flag is used, this will improve the complexity from O(n^2) to O(n) - Linear complexity due to the outer loop running only once.

-Considering the `Best case scenario` in Bubble Sort with the arr = [1, 2, 3, 4, 6, 33] and swap flag (Boolean value), the algorithm will improve to Linear complexity since the list is already ordered.
-The outer loop will run once, the inner loop will run `n - 1` times and the loop will exit after no swaps were performed.
+Considering the best case scenario in Bubble Sort with the arr = [1, 2, 3, 4, 6, 33] and swap flag (Boolean value), the algorithm will improve to Linear complexity since the list is already ordered.
+The outer loop will run once, the inner loop will run "n - 1" times where n is equal to number of elements.
+The loop will exit after no swaps were performed.
 The total number of steps taken in this scenario is 5.

 Quadratic complexity is usually found in algorithms that perform nested loops to compare elements, other algorithms that also has this type of complexity are Selection Sort and Insertion Sort.

-Quadratic has a very high complexity, and the reason for that is because the number of steps increases proportionally to the square of the input size.
-These algorithms performs operations and comparisons on each element against each other element in the list.
+Quadratic complexity is very high because the number of steps increases proportionally to the square of the input size.
+These Algorithms perform operations and comparisons on each element against each other element in the list.

-Some positive points about the Bubble Algorithm include being simple to understand and easy to implement.
-Due to it's simplicity it's great for educational purposes.
-It can be more suited to small and simple tasks rather then more complex algorithms.
-It's a stable algorithm which means it preserves the order of elements with equal values, this is crucial when sorting algorithm by multiple criteria.
-However, this algorithm becomes very inefficient when dealing with larger datasets due to the fact as the input increases, the complexity grows extremely fast.
+Some positive aspects about the Bubble Algorithm include being simple to understand and easy to implement.
+It's straightforward and it makes a great option for educational purposes.
+It can be more suited to small and simple tasks rather than more complex functions.
+It is a stable algorithm, meaning it preserves the relative order of elements with equal values.
+This is crucial when sorting by multiple criteria, as it ensures that equal elements remain in their original order relative to each other.
+However, this algorithm becomes very inefficient when dealing with larger datasets because the complexity grows extremely fast as the input data grows.

 ### Worse case scenario